gurugorule/Learning-git/README.md

 ## how to learn git from this repo

-- navigate to learning-git folder there are basic commands of git
+- open Git-command.md to know more about the git

 ### this repo is still under Development..